Onaho-Pascal/Onaho-Pascal/README.md

-# Hi, it's me, Pascal 👋
+# Hello, it's me, Pascal 👋
 <img align="right" alt="Coding" width="350" src="https://miro.medium.com/v2/resize:fit:679/1*4tE7F0My_RYbNYxHL6I4wQ.gif">
 I am a Pharmacist with a first class degree, passionate about DevOps, Cloud and Bioinformatics.
 I am a versatile and focused individual.
 On my journey to become a skilled cloud engineer and bioinformatician, I have taken several certification courses and done a lot of mini-projects for both disciplines at entry level and I am looking to further develop my skills in these domains.